Route: Hiroshima Yamaguchi Fukuoka Nagasaki Kumamoto Kagoshima Miyazaki Beppu

 Saigo Takamori Statue

 Work on your tan in Miyazaki by relaxing on the beach or in Aoshima with its tropical atmosphere.
 Then stroll down the iconic Heiwadai Park with its Peace Tower before going to Udo Shrine, located on a cliff near the sea.
 Being a tropical city, you should definitely try mango and lobster, as well as chicken nanban, a local fried chicken dish.

 Train to Beppu – 4 hours

-Famous in all of Japan for its hot springs – hottest in Japan, and second hottest worldwide (after Yellowstone) due to the volume of geothermal water.
-Make sure you visit its hot springs, 8 of which are nicknamed “Hell” and make up a Hell circuit tour.
-Each of them has a particularity, from red water to muddy bubbling ones.
+Famous for its hot hot springs – hottest in Japan, and second hottest worldwide (after Yellowstone) due to the volume of geothermal water.
+8 of the springs are nicknamed “Hell” and make up a Hell circuit tour.
+Each of them is unique, from red water to muddy bubbling ones.
 Why not experience a neck-deep sand bath heated by a hot spring while you’re there?
 Relax in a hot spring in Beppu to end your journey and try to cook your food with the hot spring water.
 You can do it in an onsen house, or you can relax your feet in an Ashiyu free of charge!
 Visit the Monkey Park with free-roaming snow monkeys, or try your hand at bamboo crafting before leaving.
 Mount Tsurumi and its observation decks showcase impressive views of the city.
 Don’t forget to try the local chicken tempura, as well as soft ice cream, with unique flavors such as lobster or ramune!